canonical/hardware-observer-operator/tests/manual/jobs/README.md

 ```

 where the **name of the directory** is the `job_queue`; the file **job.tpl.yaml** is the [job defintion][job-schema];
 and `README.md` contains the testable items on that machine.
+Alternatively, you can simply copy an existing job, and
+update the job with different information.

 [testflinger]: https://certification.canonical.com/docs/ops/tel-labs-docs/how-to/use_machines_through_testflinger/